 In order to ensure that tax credits are geographically distributed to all areas of the State, the Authority will limit tax credit awards based on South Carolina's six (6) Congressional Districts.
 The Authority will award no more than five (5) developments per District.
-A maximum of three (3) new construction and two (2) rehabilitation developments can be funded in a District.
+A to a maximum of two (2) three (3) new construction developments per county from the General and Nonprofit Set-Asides. can be funded in a District.
 The Authority will award no more than three (3) tax credit awards, of any type, per county within the Congressional District.